joepardue/circuitpython-as7343/README.rst

 - **Calibration data management** - Stores and applies correction factors

 These advanced features are maintained separately to keep the core driver focused and lightweight.
+7/25/25 - work in progress... details to follow

 Included in the CircuitPython Community Bundle 🌟
 -------------------------------------------------